matsekberg/HomeKit-MQTT-IoT/README.md

-# MQTT topics for IoT
+#HomeKit, MQTT and IoT

-This is where I document the philosophy and specification of how I use MQTT in my home automation and Github projects.
+This is where I document my IoT architecture and design.

-Head on to the Wiki https://github.com/matsekberg/MQTT-topics-for-IoT/wiki
+Head on to the Wiki https://github.com/matsekberg/HomeKit-MQTT-IoT/wiki